pointnetwork/internal-docs/README.md

   along with some of the pre-discussions that we had on Slack
 * We continue on point-discussions

-Why private?
-Because there might be stuff that the public should not know.
-Like when we were discussing the legalities of having a Point Store.
-And they're not going to be mature enough ideas to reach PIP-level.

 When an idea reaches maturity, we can then escalate the discussed matters into a proper PIP.